Are you ready for Summer?

 158) Pretend you’re a fairy

 Quiet Time – Just Leave The Kids Alone Activities

 Quiet time is very relative here.
-Will most likely depend on the age of the child and how independent he/she is.
+How long you can live a child for “quiet time” depends largely on the age of the child and how independent he/she is.
 Good luck and hopefully you Get 10 minutes to yourself every day.

 161) Draw your family

 162) Write about a poem about a person you love.

 163) Write about why you love your family

 164) Finish a jigsaw

 165) Make a reading corner and reading schedule